AOmine-27/ios_tipsy/README.md

 # ios_tipsy
-Tipsy app developed in the iOS 13 course with Xcode 11
+Tipsy app developed in the iOS 13 App Brewery course,with Xcode 11